open-contracting/kingfisher-process/docs/database-structure.rst

 This has columns to track it's current state:

 *  `store_start_at`: the date and time when the store stage begun
 *  `store_end_at`: the data and time when the store stage end.
-For collections that are a transform, this means the time the transform finished.
+For transformed collections, this means the time the transformer finished.
 *  `deleted_at`: the date and time when the collection was deleted.
 If this is set, this row will remain in the database but data about this collection may be cleared out of all other tables at any point and should NOT be relied on.

 collection_note table